San Bruno station (Caltrain): Previous stations

 San Bruno was an inaugural station along the foundational San Francisco and San Jose Railroad, which began regular service on October 18, 1863.
 The station was located off Huntington Avenue, which runs parallel to the railroad, at Euclid Avenue.
 The Southern Pacific Railroad (successor to the San Francisco and San Jose) chose this as the point where the Bayshore Cutoff left the old main line.
 It was moved one block south, approximately 750 ft, to San Bruno Avenue and expanded in 1916.
 The second story was removed in 1953.
 A new station with small concrete and wood shelters opened approximately 3000 ft further south of Euclid at Sylvan Avenue in 1963, and the old 1916 depot was demolished that September.

 The construction of the BART extension to San Francisco International Airport and Millbrae required the construction of a BART tunnel under downtown San Bruno.
 The station at Sylvan that was completed in 1963 was demolished in 1998; in April 1999, the Caltrain stop was moved to a temporary location under the I-380 overpass, approximately 3700 ft to the north near the Tanforan Shopping Center.
-A rebuilt station opened at the Sylvan Avenue site in 2003.
+A rebuilt station opened at the Sylvan Avenue site on March 24, 2003.